-Fall is the best time to plant bulbs because they need to develop their roots and must meet a chilling requirement over the winter in order to bloom in the spring.
+Fall is a great time to plant bulbs because they need to develop their roots and must meet a chilling requirement over the winter in order to bloom in the spring.
 Pick a site where the bulbs will receive full sun to partial shade.
 The soil needs to have good aeration and adequate drainage.
 A sandy loam is preferred but you can always amend your soil type by adding peat moss, compost, or aged bark.
 The depth of planting varies by the size and variety of bulb.
 A general rule is 2-3 times deep as the bulb is wide.
 For example, if you are planting a tulip or hyacinth bulb set them about 6 inches into the soil.
 Space the bulbs using the same general measurement.
 After placing the bulbs at the proper depth, replace half the soil and add water.
 This will settle the soil around the bulbs and provide good bulb to soil contact.
 Add the remaining soil and water again.
 Although there will be no top growth in the fall, the roots are developing, so soil needs to be kept moist but not wet.
 Always remember to place the bulb with the point up, so the roots are in the right position.
+For an attractive design, plant bulbs in clumps or informal masses, rather than singly.
+When planting it is best to add a fertilizer such as bone meal that is high in phosphorus in the bottom of each planting hole.

 Bulbs are relatively low maintenance, you can practically plant them in the fall and forget about them until they pop up in the spring.
 Check once in a while to make sure the soil is moist but not soggy.
 Small bulbs will also benefit from adding a layer of mulch to prevent being heaved out of soil by alternate freezing and thawing.
-In the spring, after blooming, cut off flowers that have faded but don't cut the leaves until they have turned yellow and withered.
+In the spring cut off flowers that have faded but don't cut the leaves until they have turned yellow and withered.
 This allows more energy to be transferred and stored in the bulb.